nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Unmarking a task as completed : `unmark`

-You might change your mind and want to continue working on a completed task.
+You might change your mind and want to continue working on a recently completed task.
 To reflect these changes in Agendum, follow this command: <br>
 Format: `unmark INDEX...`
-This works in a same way as the `mark` command.<br>
+This works in the same way as the `mark` command.
+The tasks will then be moved to the **"Do It Soon"** or **"Do It Anytime"** panel accordingly. <br>

 #### Undo the last command : `undo`